What you need to know

 The Massachusetts Gaming Commission is committed to providing the greatest possible economic development benefits and revenues to the people of the Commonwealth.
 Aware that a new industry will require specialized skills, MGC has emphasized partnerships to train a workforce that will be ready to fill jobs when the casinos open.

 Massachusetts Casino Careers Training Institute

-Known as the CATCH Institute, the institution will prepare students for positions – depending on a particular student’s concentration – in the following areas: Culinary Arts: Tourism Management, Casino Management.
+The institution will prepare students for positions – depending on a particular student’s concentration – in the following areas: Culinary Arts: Tourism Management, Casino Management.

-offer various associate degree, certificate and non-credit hospitality, culinary arts, and workforce training programs.
+Located at the Cubit Building in downtown Holyoke, the Holyoke Community College MGM Culinary Institute offers various associate degree, certificate and non-credit hospitality, culinary arts, and workforce training programs.
 The development and funding of this center are the fruits of the partnerships between the City of Holyoke, Holyoke Community College and MGM Springfield.

 Workforce Development Pilot Program